YordanGeorgiev/qto/README.md

 ### 5.4.
 Run the container
 Run the container of the already build image issue the following command:

-    # run the container from the already build image
-    docker run -d --name qto-container-01 -v `pwd`:/opt/csitea/qto/qto.0.6.5.dev.ysg -p 127.0.0.1:15432:15432 -p 127.0.0.1:3001:3001 qto-image:0.6.5
+    bash src/bash/qto/qto.sh -a run-container
+    # read the actual command to attach to the container if needed

 ### 5.5.
-Attach to the running container ( optional)
-If you want to see what is happening in the container,  run the following command:

-    # attach to the container
-    docker exec -it -u root qto-cotainer-01 /bin/bash

-### 5.6.
 Verify that the whole system works
 To verify the list ui point your local machine browser to the following uri: http://localhost:3001/qto/list/release_issues